symsoft/ecc-api-guide/parameters.md

 The Service Identifier is a string that uniquely identifies one of the Services possible to assign to Subscriptions created by the API user.

 Each API user has a user specific set of services.
-This set of Services is defined and set up during the [Onboarding](onboarding.md) process.
+This set of Services is defined and set up during the [onboarding](onboarding.md) procedure.